 Renal tubular transport of methotrexate may be inhibited by concomitant administration of ciprofloxacin, potentially leading to increased plasma levels of methotrexate and increased risk of methotrexate-associated toxic reactions.
-The concomitant use is not recommended.
+The concomitant use is not recommended (see section 4.4).

 Theophylline